There's a reason people on TV get paid a lot of money, folks.

 Comes in handy.

-Uh see.
+Let's see.

-The three main minorities in the U.S. What do you think the three main minorities in the U.S. are, Mr. Snerdley?
+The three main minorities in the U.S., what do you think the three main minorities in the U.S. are, Mr. Snerdley?

-By the way, folks, you've got a s Dawn went out.
+By the way, folk, you've got to.

 She's so sweet.